Akatsuki-Coding-Club/Data-Structures-Algorithms-Akatsuki-Coding-CLub/README.md

 git commit -m "<your_commit_message>"
 ```

-**7.** At this point you can use the git push command to push the changes to the current branch of your forked repository:
+**6.** At this point you can use the git push command to push the changes to the main branch of your forked repository:

 ***bash***
 ```
-git push origin <branch-name>
+git push origin main
 ```

-**8.** Create a [Pull Request/PR]
+**7.** Create a [Pull Request/PR]
 🛠 (https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) !

-**9.** **Congratulations!**  🎉 Sit and relax, you've made your contribution to Data-Structures-Algorithms repository of Akatsuki Coding Club RCPIT under Hacktoberfest 2023.  🌟
+**8.** **Congratulations!**  🎉 Sit and relax, you've made your contribution to Data-Structures-Algorithms repository of Akatsuki Coding Club RCPIT under Hacktoberfest 2023.  🌟

 <!-- Contributors -->
 ## Contributors of *Hacktoberfest 2023*